No Need for Learning to Defer? A Training Free Deferral Framework to Multiple Experts through Conformal Prediction: Experimental Setup

-\paragraph{Models} We use three standard architectures as predictive models~$\phi$: ResNet-18, VGG-11-BN, and DenseNet-161.
-For ImageNet16-H, we employ the default Torch 2.5.1 implementations pretrained on ImageNet1K.
-To obtain predictions over the 16 superclasses defined in \cite{steyvers2022bayesian}, we sum the output probabilities of the corresponding 1000 ImageNet1K classes and normalize the result.
-For CIFAR10-H, we use the pretrained models from \cite{phan2021cifar10} with default settings.
-No fine-tuning is applied to any model.
-On CIFAR10-H, the models reach accuracies of 93.08\%, 92.39\%, and 94.08\%, respectively; on ImageNet16-H, they achieve 97.59\%, 97.51\%, and 99.14\%.
+We use three standard architectures as predictive models $\phi$: ResNet-18, VGG-11-BN, and DenseNet-161.
+For HAM10000, we use the default PyTorch 2.5.1 implementations.
+For CIFAR10-H, we adopt the architectures and training procedures from \cite{phan2021cifar10} with default settings.